8:26 pm Wednesday March 12 2014

-Gordon Stainforth's extraordinary, shocking, ironic science-fiction novel, The Last Days of P-Ship, an allegory for our times - many years in the making - is to be published as an ebook in January by DirectAuthors.com.
+Gordon Stainforth's extraordinary, shocking, ironic science-fiction novel, The Last Days of P-Ship, an allegory for our times - many years in the making - is to be published as an ebook in late March (after a delay due to a copyright issue) by DirectAuthors.com.
 For a long time Gordon intended to publish the book under a pseudonym because of the nature of the material, but has now been persuaded by his publisher to let it go out under his own name.
 The ebook is illustrated (with 33 striking images) by the very talented German artist Tashina Jacob.

 The first version of the book was written by Gordon in 1986-7, shortly after working with Stanley Kubrick on The Shining, and it inevitably has a very Kubrickian feel and tone.
 It has already been compared (very favourably) by several readers to A Clockwork Orange, 'only a lot more readable'.